kjolley/BIGSdb_documentation/dbase_setup.rst

   * Partial path of the bigsdb.pl script used to access the database.
     See :ref:`user authentication <user_authentication>`.

+* separate_dataset

+  * Treat database configuration as though it was a separate database for the purposes of handling submissions and curators: either 'yes' or 'no', default 'no'.
+Submissions will be tagged with the configuration name and will only be visible within that configuration.
+Curators can be limited to specific configurations by populating the curator_configs table.
+This also affects whether they are notified of submissions.

 * SeqbinBreakdown

   * Enable Sequence bin breakdown plugin: either 'yes' or 'no'.
 If no value